wwww-14384/AC-HGL/README.md

 <img width="1336" height="748" alt="image" src="https://github.com/user-attachments/assets/c5e594fd-9249-49b0-bc81-86ae15295b20" />

 Our initial experiments were conducted within a complex business codebase developed based on Qlib.
-The original code is comprehensive, and we will release the dataset and core code in the future
+The original code is comprehensive, and we will release the dataset and core code in the future.